 In Germany, institutions affected include those that are primarily engaged in the deposit and lending business, such as banks and savings banks.
 Net interest income still accounts for a significant part of their profits.
 Where high-yield assets expire in an environment in which new lending only generates low interest margins, this can impact institutions' earnings substantially in some cases.
 Some banks and savings banks have attempted to generate additional income - for example, by increasing maturity transformation through expanding lending - or to enter other business areas or to continue to cut costs.
-A number of institutions have also introduced deposit fees
+A number of institutions have also introduced deposit fees.

-2.1.2 Life insurers and Pensionskassen in the low-rate environment

-The persistent low-rate environment is also putting life insurers under considerable pressure, since they have to meet the comparatively high guarantees issued in the past even in times of extremely low interest rates.
+2.1.2 Life insurers and Pensionskassen in the low-rate environment meet the comparatively high guarantees issued in the past even in times of extremely low interest rates.
 The life insurance sector remained largely robust in 2021, and has been offering innovative products with reduced interest rate guarantees for some time now.
 Even so, signs of tangible relief are only gradually emerging.
 At the end of 2021, 15 life insurers were the subject of intensified supervision by BaFin.